StackStorm-Exchange/stackstorm-napalm/README.md

 Most actions put their output under the key raw and when the htmlout option is ticked (see above) the output is in 'raw' and 'html'. the cli action also adds a 'raw_array' key to the result so you can iterate through the lines as 'raw' contains lines with a newline ending.

+### Developing the NAPALM Pack

+If you're copying or rsyncing files directly into a VM, bypassing the normal pack installation process (which is normal during development) then you'll want to be aware of a few things.

+First, you'll need to install the virtualenv yourself:

+  st2 run packs.setup_virtualenv packs=napalm

+Also, you will need to manually register the pack if you make changes to its metadata or configuration:

+  st2 pack register napalm